 Creating a fake alias and being anonymous for a little while is easy.
 But maintaining anonymity requires a lot of effort.
 Neither one of these steps is going to be enough.
 Only by combining them all can you hope to remain anonymous for an extended amount of time.

 A VPN (Virtual Private Network) is a privacy tool, yet it is also handy when it comes to securing your anonymity.
 It encrypts your traffic and hides your real IP (Internet Protocol) address, making it much harder for anyone to trace your online activity back to you.
-Since all traffic is encrypted immediately, not even your internet service provider can see what you’re up to.
+Since all traffic is encrypted immediately, not even your ISP (Internet Service Provider) can see what you’re up to.

-That being said, not every VPN will do.
-Look for a premium VPN with RAM-only servers and a no-activity-logs policy, confirmed by independent auditors.
+That said, not every VPN will do.
+The best anonymous VPN will have RAM-only servers and a no-activity-logs policy confirmed by independent auditors.

-It’s essential that you choose a premium VPN provider rather than a free counterpart.
-Free VPNs are notorious for leaking or even selling your data, so they won’t take you far in your journey for anonymity.
+It’s essential that you choose a paid VPN provider rather than a free counterpart.
+Free VPNs are notorious for leaking or selling your data and won’t take you far in your journey for anonymity.

 Encryption is the key to both privacy and anonymity, so you’re going to be hearing a lot about it in this blog post.
 Mainstream browsers such as Chrome, Firefox, or Safari all collect your data and do little to protect it.
 In contrast, the Tor browser encrypts your traffic and IP address, which makes it the safest option currently available.